symfony/symfony-docs/cookbook/service_container/event_listener.rst

 Request events, checking types
 ------------------------------

-A single page can make several requests (one mast request, and then multiple sub-requests), which is why when working with the ``KernelEvents::REQUEST`` event, you might need to check the type of the request.
+A single page can make several requests (one master request, and then multiple sub-requests), which is why when working with the ``KernelEvents::REQUEST`` event, you might need to check the type of the request.
 This can be easily done as follow::